 Hiring managers are just people, and people are naturally curious.
-That means at some point during the interview, you’re going to get the question, “So, why are you leaving your current job?”
+That means at some point during the hiring process, you’re likely to get the interview question, “So why are you leaving your current job?”

 I realized the leadership of my team was going in a different direction, and I’m interested in working in a more collaborative environment.
 It was a hard decision to make because I love the mission of the company, but I ultimately think this is the right choice.

 3. You want to get promoted.

 This is probably the tamest reason to be job searching.
 In fact, even the blunt version is more or less fine.
 But if you want to go into a bit more detail, you can definitely put a positive spin on the answer.

 Example answer #3 for “Why are you leaving your job?”

 I’m ready for the next challenge in my career.
 I loved the people I worked with and the projects I worked on, but at some point I realized I wasn’t being challenged the way I used to be.
 Rather than let myself get too comfortable, I decided to pursue a position where I can continue to grow.

 Sugarcoat a turd, and it’s still a turd.
 Rather than try to make your job sound less awful than it is, focus instead on the one or two things that drew you to that position, how it was ultimately a bad fit, and what you look forward to in a new role.

 Example answer #4 for “Why are you leaving your job?”